aptise/lua-resty-peter_sslers/README.md

     sudo opm install aptise/lua-resty-peter_sslers

+upgrading?

+    sudo opm upgrade aptise/lua-resty-peter_sslers

 ## Synopsis

-`lua-resty-peter_sslers` is a library that can be used in an openresty/nginx environment to dynamically serve the correct SSL certificate for a given domain.
+`lua-resty-peter_sslers` is a library that can be used in an OpenResty/Nginx environment to dynamically serve the correct SSL certificate for a given domain.

 Working alongside https://github.com/aptise/peter_sslers , this package will load existing certificates or perform an "autocert" to provision a new one.

 It supports both the prime cache types 1 & 2 of `peter_sslers`